MPaap/SimpleImage/README.md

 A PHP class that makes working with images as simple as possible.

+Copy made to make a small change to make the generate function consistent.
 Developed and maintained by [Cory LaViska](https://github.com/claviska).

 _If this project has you loving PHP image manipulation again, please consider making [a small donation](https://paypal.me/claviska) to support its development._